Introduction

 real-world examples for thousands of command-line tools.

-This integration is designed to give you a head start, so you don't have to build your entire command library from scratch.
-With a single command, you can import hundreds of useful command templates, complete with variables, ready for you to use.
+This integration is designed to give you a head start, so you don't have to build your entire command library from

 The tldr